Bark Psychosis: Sound and influences

 The band started life as a teenage Napalm Death cover project, reflecting the members' early interest in extreme noise.
-Other early influences included Sonic Youth, Talk Talk, Butthole Surfers, Big Black, Swans and Joy Division.
+Other early influences included Sonic Youth, Talk Talk, Wire, Butthole Surfers, Big Black, Swans and Joy Division.
 Graham Sutton has claimed a long-term interest in dub, jazz and classical music, as well as an appreciation for the work of Nick Drake.

-Bark Psychosis' musical development has also been characterised by restlessness, which has contributed to the band's historical lack of stability while at the same time stimulating its creativity.
+Bark Psychosis' musical development has also been characterized by restlessness, which has contributed to the band's historical lack of stability while at the same time stimulating its creativity.
 In another 1994 interview, Sutton stated, "The whole thing about being in this band is never repeating yourself.
 I've always tried to surprise myself and other people as well, fucking around with people's preconceptions about what you're about and stuff.
 I really get a real huge fucking kick about giving people the wrong impression.
 Or twisting things around.
 Like, it might sound initially sweet, but it ain't.
 Or vice versa."

 History

 Formation and early years (1986–1988)

-Bark Psychosis was formed in Snaresbrook, Essex in 1986, emerging from the 1980s East London experimental music scene that also produced AR Kane and Disco Inferno.
+Bark Psychosis was formed in Snaresbrook, London in 1986, emerging from the 1980s East London experimental music scene that also produced AR Kane and Disco Inferno.
 The original two members were schoolfriends Graham Sutton (guitar, vocals) and John Ling (bass, vocals).
 Both were aged 14 at the time that they started the band, carrying out their initial experiments using a 4-track tape recorder and a drum machine.
 In January 1988 Ling and Sutton (both aged 16) left school to pursue music full-time.
-They recruited drummer Mark Simnett, who had previously done community work centered on St John's Church, Stratford.
+They recruited drummer Mark Simnett, who had previously done community work centered on St John's Church in Stratford, London.

 Using Simnett's connection with the church, Bark Psychosis arranged rehearsal space for themselves in the crypt of St John's, a location that would continue to play an important role in Bark Psychosis' music.
 The trio spent the rest of 1988 rehearsing and composing original material, during which time both Sutton and Ling began to dabble in keyboard playing and digital sampling.
 A few low-key gigs followed late in the year.
 One of these concerts was attended by Nick Allport and Vinita Joshi of the small East London independent label Cheree Records.
 Impressed by the band, Cheree immediately offered to release the band's first recordings.
 During this period, Bark Psychosis briefly featured a second guitarist, Rashied Garrison.
 Garrison had previously played in The Moons, a band who had supported Bark Psychosis at early shows.
 However, his tenure with Bark Psychosis was fairly short and he would later become "a feared journalist", the guitarist in Good Time Pony and leader of The Repton Oaks.